MvvsnmDevops4122/linux-administration/user-management-linux.md

 ---

-# 14. FULL SUDO ACCESS FOR RAMESH
+# 14. Full Sudo Access for Ramesh

 There are different ways to provide broad administrative access.